neon-ninja/sh2perl/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.

 ## Roadmap

-- [ ] Support for more shell features (case statements, arrays)
+- [ ] Support for more shell features (case statements etc.)
-- [ ] Better error reporting with line numbers
-- [ ] AST pretty printing
+- [ ] Support for more builtins (build in awk, sed etc.)
 - [ ] Shell script to other language converters
-- [ ] Static analysis tools
-- [ ] Performance optimizations
+- [ ] Test more examples